Operation Bluecoat: Plan

-XXX Corps was to lead the attack with the 43rd (Wessex) Infantry Division to advance to the top of Bois du Homme (Point 361).
+XXX Corps was to lead the attack with the 43rd (Wessex) Infantry Division advancing to the top of Bois du Homme (Point 361).
 The left flank was to be protected by the 50th (Northumbrian) Infantry Division with the 7th Armoured Division in reserve.
-On the right, the western flank, XXX Corps was to be protected by the VIII Corps, with the 15th (Scottish) Infantry Division attacking south from Caumont and the 11th Armoured Division attacking cross-country further west, ready to exploit a German collapse by advancing towards Petit Aunay, 3.7 mi west of Saint-Martin-des-Besaces.
+On the right, western flank, XXX Corps was to be protected by the VIII Corps, with the 15th (Scottish) Infantry Division attacking south from Caumont and the 11th Armoured Division attacking cross-country further west, ready to exploit a German collapse by advancing towards Petit Aunay, 3.7 mi west of Saint-Martin-des-Besaces.
 A raid by over 1,000 bombers rather than an artillery bombardment was to prepare the way for the attack.

+Due to the rush to prepare Bluecoat, the usual scale of artillery and aircraft support was not possible.
+Preparatory barrages and counter-battery fire were not to be used, artillery concentrations would be fired on the German forward positions instead.
+RAF Bomber Command was to use its heavy bombers on four areas about 5000 yd in front of XXX Corps with medium bombers of the US Ninth Air Force attacking three areas in front of VIII Corps.
+Most of the bombing was scheduled for an hour after the start of the operation.
+Tactical air forces were held for support rather than be used before the attack.